 - The pet carrier or cage must completely prevent the animal from escaping or physically contacting another passenger or of escape.

 - The pet carrier or cage must be constructed so that no bedding material or pet waste can exit.

 The animal must not interfere with, disrupt or disturb any service or guide animals on the vehicle.

-• Shopping carts and strollers should be folded prior to boarding the bus.
+- Shopping carts and strollers should be folded prior to boarding the bus and stowed under your seat or on your lap.
 Walkers should be folded prior to taking your seat.
 Customers seated in the front of the bus who are unable to collapse their foldable shopping carts may be asked to move to another area of the bus to keep aisles, doors and steps clear to facilitate safe boardings and wheelchair tie-downs.

 For your safety, please turn off the power to your mobility device while the driver fastens the safety harness and during the entire trip.
 Refrain from removing wheelchair or scooter securement until you reach your destination and the bus comes to a complete stop.
 Please use the bus seats whenever possible.

 RTA is pleased to offer tether straps for wheelchairs and scooters.
 The application of tether straps is free of charge and allows for the securement of mobility devices to be faster, easier and safer to perform.